ashn-dot-dev/site/src/blog/2020-02-22-creating-cdoc-part-2.md

-Creating a C Documentation Generator - Part 2
+Creating A C Documentation Generator - Part 2
 =============================================

 Welcome to part 2 of a series in which we design and implement `cdoc` - a